wavesoft/dot-dom/docs/content/docs/topics/gotchas.md

 Since `.dom` is optimized for _size_ and not for performance nor developer friendliness, you should be aware that there are few rough edges.

+This document presents some of the well-known issues of the library that are intentionally remain unsolved because:

+1. They are not obstructing the typical application development.
+2. If solved, the library footprint will exceed the 512 bytes.

 ---

 ## Component roots cannot change